 gpg --full-generate-key

 Enter and remember a passphrase.
-You will be asked to define the characteristics of your keys.
-We will go with default settings:
+You are asked to define the characteristics of your keys.
+We go with the default settings:

-GPG will then ask how to call your key, an address and a description.
+GPG then asks for a name for your key, an address, and a description.

 gpg (GnuPG) 2.1.18; Copyright (C) 2017 Free Software Foundation, Inc.